khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Android-Shell-Command-Reference.md

     $ ls /system/bin
     am

+am is the Android Activity Manager.
+It's used to start and stop Android activities (e.g. applications) from the command line.
+Type am by itself to get a list of options.

     amix
     aplay

+Command line audio file player.

     app_process
     applypatch

+Used to apply patches to android files.

     arec

+Command line audio recorder.

     audioloop
     bluetoothd

+BlueTooth daemon

     bmgr

+Backup manager - type command by itself to get documentation

     bootanimation

+Draws the boot animation.
+You may have to reset your phone to get out of this.

     brcm_patchram_plus
     bugreport
     cat

+Copy the contents of a file to standard output.

     chmod

+Change the mode of a file (e.g. whether it can be read or written.)

     chown

+Change the owner of a file.

     cmp

+Compare two files byte-by-byte

     dalvikvm

+The dalvik virtual machine.
+(Used to run Android applications.)

     date

+Prints the current date and time

     dbus-daemon
     dd

+Convert and copy a file.
+By default copies standard in to standard out.

     debuggerd
     dexopt
     df

+Shows how much space is free on different file systems on your device.

     dhcpcd
     dmesg
     dnsmasq